(Disclosure: Some of the links below may be affiliate links)

 But what is shorting a stock?
 When you are shorting a stock, you are betting against this stock.
 But why and how to do that?

 Even though I am not a short seller, I think it is interesting to learn about this.
-And I know many of my readers are interested in some more advanced investing techniques.
-So, let’s delve into short selling!
+And I know many of my readers are interested in more advanced investing techniques.
+So, we will delve into short selling!

 Short Selling Stocks